SparkleSavvy/Windows-tools/README.md

 [Qbittorrent](https://github.com/DEADS1KE/Windows-tools/releases/tag/qbittorrent) - Excellent torrent client that does not contain malware

-[OBS-Studio](https://cdn-fastly.obsproject.com/downloads/OBS-Studio-30.2.0-Windows-Installer.exe) (Official website) - The best program for recording and live broadcasting
+[OBS-Studio](https://cdn-fastly.obsproject.com/downloads/OBS-Studio-30.2.0-Windows-Installer.exe) (Direct download) - The best program for recording and live broadcasting

 > [!WARNING]
 > Use it at your own risk.
 [StartAllBlack Utility](https://github.com/Aetherinox/startallback-utility) - Activator for StartAllBlack